incusdata/py1st/Interactive-Python.md

 ## Assignment Statements

-Unlike some C-like languages, where the equal sign (**=**) is an *operator* that copies values and return results, in Python the equal sign is part of an [assignment statement][p-st-assign].
+Unlike some C-like languages, where the equal sign ([=]{.cc}) is an *operator* that copies values and return results, in Python the equal sign is part of an [assignment statement][p-st-assign].
 There are several assignment statements.

 ### Simple Assignment